mbouclas/mcms-node-localization/README.md

 ## What does it do
 This package allows you to add localization files to your Node project.
 You can store the localization files in different directories and add them asynchronously as needed.
-You can uses it as a standalone library or in conjunction with a framework like Express.
+You can use it as a standalone library or in conjunction with a framework like Express.

 ## Why another localization library